magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/area-code-is-not-set-error-when-running-setup-updgrade.md

 >![info]
 >
->The issue was fixed in Magento Commerce 2.2.4.
+>The issue was fixed in Adobe Commerce 2.2.4.

 ## Issue